huawei-noah/trustworthyAI/README.md

 ### Competition

-- Information and baselines for causaility related competitions arranged by Noah's Ark Lab.
+- Information and baselines for causality-related competitions arranged by Noah's Ark Lab.

 ### Datasets